Why I Used “Bitch” in the Title of My Book

 Here’s to you, Rich Bitch.
 Claim that title with pride.
 Own it.

-See below for other power ladies who are taking the word “bitch” back and owning it!
+See video for other power ladies who are taking the word “bitch” back and owning it!